-- Stabilizing soils, especially on hillsides.
-Deforestation diminishes the soil's ability to absorb and hold water resulting in erosion of slopes, sedimentation in waters, and more frequent and severe flooding; - Providing natural habitat that fosters our native biological diversity; - Providing carbon storage; - Offering areas for outdoor recreational opportunities such as hiking, skiing, hunting and camping; - Acting as a screen or buffer of sights, sounds and the wind; and - Providing natural beauty and scenic views for both residents and tourists.
+- Soil stabilization, especially on hillsides.

+Deforestation diminishes the soil's ability

+to absorb and hold water and results in the

+erosion of slopes, sedimentation in streams

+and lakes, and more frequent and severe

+flooding;

+- Providing natural wildlife habitats;

+- Offering areas for outdoor recreational opportunities such as hiking, skiing, hunting and camping;

+- Acting as a screen or buffer of sights, sounds and the wind; and

+- Providing natural beauty and scenic views for both residents and tourists, especially in the fall.